Table of Contents

 While only Ohio and Indiana currently make racial and ethnic data available on private school choice participation across years, there has been an increase in the participation of white students in those states as eligibility has expanded.5

-In Ohio, the share of white students receiving public funding for private schooling increased from 66 percent to 82 percent after the program’s expansion, with almost 90 percent of new participants identifying as white, while the percentages of Black and Hispanic students decreased.
-Prior to the expansion, the racial makeup of students in the state’s voucher program more closely mirrored the composition of public-school students.
+In Ohio, the share of white students receiving public funding for private schooling in the universal program (EdChoice Expansion) increased from 66 percent to 82 percent after the program’s expansion, with almost 90 percent of new participants identifying as white, while the percentages of Black and Hispanic students decreased.
+Prior to the expansion, the racial makeup of students in the EdChoice Expansion program more closely mirrored the composition of public-school students.6

 In Indiana, the proportion of white students also increased but much less than in Ohio, growing from 62 percent to 64 percent after the program expanded.
 There were slight declines in Hispanic and Black student participation.
 In 2023-24, Black students made up 9 percent of choice students and 13 percent of public-school students.